 Free tool or resource

 This can be rather time consuming to create, but worth it if you get the offering right.
-A tool or resource could come in the form of an app or software platform you’ve developed.
+A tool or resource could come in the form of a ‘puppy toilet training calendar’ they can download or a ‘questions to ask your pet sitter’ checklist.

 The tool needs to be a high value offer and something your audience would find useful.